jelkner/TeacherCSP/_sources/CSPNameTurtles/names4turtles.rst

 .. note::

-   The problem below has a *Help Me* button, but it starts out disabled.
-You must make at least 3 attempts to solve this problem before the button becomes enabled.
-You can click on the *Help Me* button when it is enabled to make the problem easier.
+   The following problem has a *Help Me* button.
+You can click on the *Help Me* button after you have made at least 3 full and distinct attempts to solve the problem to make the problem easier.

 .. parsonsprob:: 5_1_2_Turtle_Check
    :adaptive: